Reviews You Can Rely On

 Our Verdict

 The Prusa MK4 is the tinkerer's champion.
 While it is undeniably chock-full of impressive specs and functionality, the unit (and experience as a whole) feels very industrial.
 Perhaps not ideal for beginners, the MK4 will feel comfortable and familiar to the experienced maker, builder, gamer, or designer with a penchant for hands-on fun.
 With some time to put into dialing in every setting, the capabilities, and high-level build quality will surely result in a reliable workhorse 3D printer.
-Perhaps most interesting, though, is that the MK4 is designed from the start to be upgradable, not only through sensible add-ons but with sanctioned upgrade kits to key components like the extruder assembly as technology continues to approve.
-That alone makes the MK4 worthy of consideration in a quick-moving industry that can make a great machine obsolete in a matter of years.
+Perhaps most interesting, though, is that the MK4 is designed from the start to be upgradable, not only through sensible add-ons but with upgrade kits available for key components like the extruder as technology continues to improve.
+That alone makes the MK4 worthy of consideration in a quick-moving industry where, oftentimes, a great machine can become obsolete in a matter of years.

 REASONS TO BUY